 About us

-He developed the most well-researched and widely accepted method of treating it and other mental illnesses like depression.
+In 1964, Dr. Aaron Beck developed what would be the most well-researched and widely accepted method of treating mental illness.

-It uses Stoic philosophy and it's why we created Reliq; here’s how:
+It used Stoic philosophy and is why we created Reliq.

 Trained in psychoanalysis, Beck was fed up with its lengthy, abstract methods.